coriolinus/factorio-recipe-planner/README.md

 This project is comprised of two parts.
 One is a more general parser for the recipe data.
 The other uses that data to interactively design factory modules.

+Note that everything is WIP for now; neither of the features have yet been fully implemented.

 ## Data Parser

 Factorio recipe data is not included in this repository, but can be found in various places online.
 Either use a precompiled data set, or extract your own given your currnet mod list.